Skip to main content

 PHIL 214 History of Self-Government

 Contemporary life is largely structured by shared practices of self-government.
 When we make decisions as consumers, as employees, as citizens, we decide what is best for ourselves and act in ways that businesses and other social institutions can coordinate.
 But what are the terms by which contemporary self-government occurs?
 In this course, we examine the modern history of reasoning about self-government in order to trace the emergence of contemporary neoliberal practices of self-government out of earlier liberal practices.
-Cross Listing: BUS 214; D. Wack
+Cross Listing: BUS 214; PI; D. Wack

 PHIL 215 Philosophy of Education